 Whites on the island were at first split concerning the Revolution.
 Thus changed as the National Assembly began to address the subjet of slavery.
 The French National Assemby approved modest legislation concerning free people of color, mostly affecting mulasttos.
 They granted French citizenship to well-to-do free prople of color (May 1791).
 The white settlers not only refused to comply with the Assembly's decesion, but were outraged at the very idea and ran riot.
 The whites lynched mullatoes they could lay their hands on.
 They also burned the Tri-Color flag of the Republic.
 Seemingly unconsidered was the reaction of slaves which constituted the great bulk of the population.
 The mulattoes and freed slaves resisted.
 This was the first fighting on Haiti.
 [Blackburn, pp. 633-44.]
 And in the seething political situation, groups of slaves launched attacks.
 The attacks at first were scattered, occuring mostly at isolated plantations in the north.
 A Voodoo houngan named Boukman launched the ininital slave rebellion (1791).
 The French were at first able to maintain control, but the devision between the whites and the mulatoes significantly weakened the French position on the island.

 After the initial slave rebellion, a civil war develops between the black dominated north and the mulatto dominated south.
 Toussaint L'Ouverture, an educated herb doctor and military man, emerged as the leader of the former slaves in the north.
 He conquered the entire island.
 Spain ceded the eastern side of the island to France (1795).
 Toussaint managed to restor order, ended the massacres, and restored some of the colony's lost prosperity (1796).
 Napoleon Bonaparte seized control of France.
-He attempts to retake Saint Domingue because of the huge exports that had come from the colony.
-He sends a substantial 34,000 man army to defeat the slave armies and reestablish French control.
+He attempted to retake Saint Domingue because of the huge sugar exports that had come from the colony.
+He sent a substantial 34,000 man army to defeat the slave armies and reestablish French control.
 The French commander Leclerc through subterfuge seized Toussaint L'Ouverture seized and deported him to France (1801).
 He died in a French prison.
 The Convention in Paris reintroduced slavery to Saint Domingue (1802).
 This result in a renewed rebellion and more massacres (1802).
+The Fench Army was decimated by a yellow fever epidemic.
 The slaves continued to resist even after Toussaint's capture.
 Haitains declared an independent republic (1804).

 Dessalines was unpopular with the mulattos who controlled the south.
-Dessalines was assassinated (1806).
+He was assassinated (1806).
 A civil war follows between the south (under General Petion) and the north (under Henry Christophe).

-General Boyer sized control of Haiti after Christophe's suiside (1820).
+General Boyer seized control of Haiti after Christophe's suiside (1820).
 He ended the civil war that had plagued Haiti since independence.
-Boyer persuades France to recognizing Haitian independence by paying 150 million Francs.
+Boyer persuaded France to recognizing Haitian independence by paying 150 million Francs.

 Haiti becomes an unstable state.
 Haiti had 22 heads of state, most of whom are forced from office by rebellions and coups.
 Racial politics dominate the country with a rivalry for power among whites, the mulatto elite, and the blacks.
 The economy declined and financial problems increase.